 “That damaged our ability to access technology by seven to 10 years in the U.S. Our experience with devices was far behind what everybody else in the world had.
 We were complacent with GSM (Global System for Mobile Communications) while we were waiting for CDMA (Code Division Multiple Access),” he said.

 OIN experienced a growth surge of 400 new licensees in the last year.
 That is indicative of a new trend involving open source.

-“The marketplace reached a critical mass where finally people within organizations recognized the need to explicitly collaborate and to compete.
+“The marketplace reached a critical mass where finally people within organizations recognized the need to collaborate explicitly and to compete.
 The result is doing both at the same time.
 This can be messy and taxing,” Bergelt said.

 However, it is a sustainable transformation driven by a cultural shift in how people think about collaboration and competition.
-It is also a shift in how people are embracing open source — and Linux in particular — as the lead project in the open source community, he explained.
+It is also a shift in how people are embracing open source — and Linux in particular — as the lead project in the open-source community, he explained.

 One indication is that most significant new projects are not being developed under the GPLv3 license.